Supporting your employees during this period can seem daunting, but what if you changed perspective?

 Do you need another reason to probe with your staff?
 You could be wasting your resources on initiatives that they deem irrelevant, all while not addressing their most pressing concerns.

 Even during these times, it is possible to listen to your employees and figure out their specific needs.
 Some companies organize forums, but a simple survey can also be very helpful.
 At Starred, we receive a feedback form in our inbox on a weekly basis.
 It’s short and simple but allows us to share our thoughts and concerns with upper management.
 If you would appreciate the help of an expert on the matter, Debra Corey collaborated with us on a Free COVID-19 Employee Pulse Survey.
-You can use it in your free Employee Engagement account.
+Please reach out to us if you want to have access to the survey.

 During our interview with Debra Corey, we asked her what were some impactful actions for businesses to take in response to this crisis.